Where to see golden larches in Kananaskis this fall.

 4. Tryst Lake

-See our trail report here: Tryst Lake Trail, Kananaskis.
+See our writeup on this unofficial trail: Tryst Lake Trail, Kananaskis.

 5. Chester Lake